Applied Behavior Analysis (ABA)

 A strong leader is a financial leader.
 At the core of successful leadership is the ability to predict and analyze how administrative and programmatic decisions impact the health and sustainability of an organization.
 This course teaches practical financial management strategies for ABA small business owners and ABA organizational leaders, with a focus on budget development, cash flow analysis, and financial systems development and management.
 Organizational components that directly contribute to financial sustainability and success of ABA organizations are examined from a financial lens, including recruiting and staffing, insurance and private billing, marketing, payroll procedures, compensation and benefits, facilities management, staff development, and compliance/ labor standards.

-ABA 657: Group and Individual Supervised Fieldwork IV in ABA (3 credits)
+ABA 657: Capstone 1 and Experiential Learning in ABA (3 credits)

 ABA 660: Trauma-Informed ABA Practice (3 credits)